unlock-protocol/docs/docs/core-protocol/public-lock/minting-keys.md

 sidebar_position: 2
 ---

-Keys are the Membership Non Fungible Tokens.
-They are minted from the Lock contract and there exists 2 methods to mint them: they can either be **purchased** or **granted**.
-Both of these can be used to mint keys one by one or multiple at a time.
+In the Unlock Protocol ecosystem, Membership Non Fungible Tokens are called [Keys](https://unlock-protocol.com/guides/locksmith-lingo/).
+Keys are minted from the Lock contract.

+There are two methods that can be used to mint Keys.
+Keys can either be **purchased** or **granted**.
+Keys can be minted one-by-one or in batches (multiple Keys minted at one time) using either method.

 ### Purchasing Keys